-To set up manage your classes, click on the Classes page below, you will see options to:
+To set up and manage your classes, click on the Classes tab, below, you will see options to:

 Each student has their own Read to Lead account, just like you.
 Here are the ways you can set up your student accounts so they can start playing:

 Create “anonymous” student accounts quickly!
 You’ll print and distribute the log-in cards to your class.
 The first time students log in to Read to Lead with their username and password, they will be asked to enter their name.
 After they do this, the account will no longer be anonymous.

 • Enter Your Class Roster Manually

 Enter your class roster one by one.
 You’ll print and distribute log-in cards for the students you entered.